camroga/jonaprieto.github.io/README.md

 ## Pushing changes

+If you just cloned this repository, you may need to run `make init-master`.
 To push the changes, just run `make commit` and provide a good message.
-If it is the first time run `make init-master`.